Skip to content

 In order to Be a Loud Voice for Little Kids and advocate for early care and education, it’s helpful to understand a little bit about HOW parents, educators, caregivers can teach developmental lessons to the earliest learners.
 While there is a time and place for structured instruction, the largest contributor to a child’s development is learning through PLAY!
 That’s right, PLAY is actually the best tool to promote your little one’s learning and development.

-As Tennessee children grow and develop so do their abilities and interests.
+As children grow and develop so do their abilities and interests.
 By choosing appropriate and fun ways to engage early learners at each age, we can help our kids reach and surpass the developmental milestones.
 Knowing what sort of play based learning activities are the right choice can certainly be challenging.
 We have done the research and compiled a list of play centered, smile engaging, FUN activities from experts in the Early Education field for you to try with your early learner!

 Your Baby at 2 Months Old